muhammadahmad1857/Cloud-Engineering-Course/TS-Q1/ts-classes/class04/readme.md

 ## Recursive Functions

 A recursive function is a function that calls itself until a base condition is met.

+### What is a recursive function

+A recursive function solves problems by breaking them down into smaller, similar sub-problems and calling itself.

+### Why is it used

+Recursive functions are used to solve problems that can be divided into smaller, similar problems.
+They are often used in algorithms such as sorting and searching.

 ### Definition: